rnd0101/WiktRuToGF/README.md

 ## License

 There are some materials, which were licensed under CC BY-SA 3.0 and GFDL.
-Code hereby use the same license.
+The rest can be Public Domain.